 Johannes Petry is a Postdoctoral Researcher at Goethe University Frankfurt and and the Principal Investigator (PI) of this project.
-Previously, he was an IRC Postdoctoral Fellow at the SCRIPTS Cluster of Excellence in Berlin and a Research Fellow at the Centre for the Study of Globalisation and Regionalisation, University of Warwick. he holds a PhD in International Political Economy at Warwick’s Department of Politics and International Studies at the University of Warwick.
+Previously, he was an IRC Postdoctoral Fellow at the SCRIPTS Cluster of Excellence in Berlin and a Research Fellow at the Centre for the Study of Globalisation and Regionalisation, University of Warwick. he holds a PhD in International Political Economy from the Department of Politics and International Studies at the University of Warwick.
 He is a political economist researching the changing dynamics of financial globalisation and its impact on the global norms, institutions and governance that underpin the global economy.
 His main focus is thereby on the and internationalisation of China’s financial system and how China contests the liberal global financial order, the role of market infrastructures such as exchanges, index providers or clearing houses play in global finance.
 Thereby, he compares the organisation and development of capital markets in China with ‘global’ capital markets as well as on the gradual integration of Chinese markets into global finance and their increasing internationalisation.
 He is a co-founder of the Warwick Critical Finance Group and a Management Committee member of the ‘China in Europe‘ COST-Action Research Network and a speaker of the International Political Economy Working Group of the German Political Science Association.
 Johannes Petry is the Principal Investigator (PI) of this research project.

 Andreas Nölke is a (Full) Professor of Political Science, in particular International Relations and International Political Economy, at Goethe University Frankfurt and heads a research group at the Leibniz Institute for Financial Research SAFE.
 Before joining Goethe University, he has taught at the universities of Konstanz, Leipzig, Amsterdam and Utrecht.
 His main research areas are at the intersection of comparative and international political economy, including the political economy of emerging economies, the political dimensions of financialization, the institutions of the German export model, the politics of European economic (dis-)integration and the political economy of populism.